heroseh/hcc/docs/intrinsics.md

 ## Global Variables

 Like other shading languages, HCC allows you to declare global variables that can be used in your shaders.
-Unfortunately GPUs don't allow `static` globals variables like C does, so `static` is not allowed in HCC.
-Although we do not have support for `static` (aka.
+Unfortunately GPUs don't allow mutable `static` globals variables like C does, so `static` is not allowed in HCC unless it is `const`.
+Although we do not have support for mutable `static` (aka.
 A kind shared memory across all threads), we do have Hcc\*Buffer resources that can be accessed across dispatch groups in compute & across different shaders entirely.

 Instead HCC supports the following:
+### `static`
+`static` must be `const` and is the same value across all invocations.

 ### `_Thread_local`
 `_Thread_local` has the lifetime and scope of your invocation from the shader entry point.
 It can be explicit initialized or will be implicit initialized to zero.